eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 .. note::

-    DDS Router entities are created with the QoS of the first Subscriber found in this Topic.
+    DDS Router entities are created with the :ref:`Topic QoS <user_manual_configuration_topic_qos>` of the first Subscriber found in this Topic.

 The |ddsrouter| allows filtering DDS :term:`Topics<Topic>`, that is, it allows to define which DDS :term:`Topics<Topic>` are going to be relayed by the application.
 This way, it is possible to define a set of rules in the |ddsrouter| to filter those data samples the user does not wish to forward.